Configure deploy markers

 A CircleCI project with a workflow configured to deploy your code.

-To create a deployment marker, you will update your CircleCI configuration file.
+To create a deployment marker with status updates, you will update your CircleCI configuration file.
 You will add commands to plan a deploy and then update its status based on the outcome of your deployment script.

 jobs: